ADHD · Daily plan

 A useful daily plan answers three questions first: What is fixed?
 What is essential?
 What can wait?

-Edit the steps below, check them off, add your own, and copy or print the result without creating an account.
+Edit the steps below, check them off, add your own, and copy or print the result.

 Not a test or a diagnosis

-This template is based on personal experience and is intended as an adaptable starting point.
+This template is based on personal experience.
 It does not replace medical or therapeutic advice.

 ADHD daily planner: make the day visible, not perfect